tachtler/browscap4jFileReader/README.md

 ```

 ## TODO:
-A list of possible changes fpr the future:
+A list of possible changes for the future:

 - Change some return values (Getter/Setter) inside the Browscap4jBean from String to Boolean.